-Our black furnace cement arrives premixed in a 10.3 fluid ounce cartridge that is ready to use in standard caulking gun!
-When it comes to home repair projects, this is the perfect fix for bonding and sealing metal to metal, or metal to masonry (such as stone and firebrick)!
-Create a permanent smoke or gas tight seal and covers up to 99 feet with a bead as small as 1/8 inch!
-This smooth consistency furnace cement restores and protects with amazing efficiency.
-Seal a crack in your woodstove or between firebricks.
+Our 10.3 fluid ounce black furnace cement arrives premixed and ready to use in a standard caulking gun!
+When it comes to home repair projects, this is the perfect fix for bonding and sealing metal to metal, or metal to masonry as it adheres easily to stone, firebrick, and metal!
+This versatile furnace cement creates a permanent smoke or gas tight seal and covers up to 99 feet.
+With a bead as small as 1/8 inch, this smooth consistency material restores and protects with amazing efficiency.
+Seal a crack in your woodstove or between firebricks, or use anywhere that a high temperature adhesive is required.
 It will even serve as a glue for ceramic logs sets!
 This high temperature furnace cement is rated to 2000°F, making it one of the most substantial fire products available!

 ||10.3 fl.oz (305 ml) cartridge

 - Please be sure to wear rubber gloves and eye protection during application of this product.
 Protect your work area from accidental spills with a tarp or drop cloth.
 Be sure the fire is extinguished and that all surfaces are cool to the touch.
 Thoroughly remove all dirt, rust and foreign matter from the surface to be bonded.

 - Insert cartridge in the caulking gun and cut the tip at an angle to desired diameter (1/8").
 Dampen area lightly with warm water and apply cement.
 Allow at least 24 hours for setting.
 When first starting a fire after applying cement, start with gradual heat to cure.
 Cement must be cured to reach its maximum strength.

 - If cement is still wet, water can be used to clean up excess.
 Glass and enamel surfaces must be wiped with warm water immediately or permanent etching will occur.